 Influenza, or the flu, is caused by a highly contagious virus that infects your nose, throat and lungs.
 Symptoms develop quickly and last around one week.
-The flu is seasonal and in Australia tends to occur between June and August.
+The flu is seasonal and in Australia tends to occur in the winter months.
+1

 The flu spreads quickly from one person to the next via hand or body contact.
 It is also airborne, which means it can be passed in the air from someone who is coughing or sneezing.

-In most cases, the flu can be prevented by vaccination.
-Individuals and families should consider being vaccinated every year, including children from six months of age.
+Vaccination is the single most effective way of protecting against influenza infection.3 Individuals and families should consider being vaccinated every year, including children from six months of age.
 The influenza virus changes all the time, so the vaccine from previous years won’t necessarily cover every strain of the virus that is circulating this year.
 Annual vaccination is particularly important for those planning a family or over the age of 65.
 Early autumn is the best time to get vaccinated against the flu, because it will help strengthen immunity before peak season.

 It is also important for everyone to take preventative measures on a day-to-day basis.
 People should always cover their face when coughing and sneezing.
 It is also recommended people sneeze into a tissue or their elbow, not directly onto hands, to prevent the spread of germs.
 Tissues should always be thrown into a rubbish bin after use.
 Hand washing is important too.
 Hands should always be washed with soap and water for between 10 and 30 seconds to help kill germs.
 Using an alcohol rub is also effective.
 If unwell with flu-like symptoms, it is advisable to stay at home to prevent the germs spreading in the workplace and the community.1,2